gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 impact on the regression model interpretation.
 \index{model!@$\log(x)$}
 Effectively we move the
-percentage change onto the x-scale and modify the first part of our slope interpretation when we consider the results on the original scale for $x$.
+percentage change onto the $x$-scale and modify the first part of our slope interpretation when we consider the results on the original scale for $x$.
 Once again, we will consider the mathematics underlying the changes in the model and then work on applying it to real situations.
 When the explanatory variable is logged, the estimated regression model is
 $\color{red}{\boldsymbol{y=b_0+b_1\log(x)}}$.
 This models the relationship between $y$ and $x$ in terms of multiplicative changes in $x$ having an effect on the average $y$.
-To develop an interpretation on the x-scale (not $\log(x)$), consider the impact of doubling $x$.
+To develop an interpretation on the $x$-scale (not $\log(x)$), consider the impact of doubling $x$.
 This change will take us from the point ($x,\color{red}{\boldsymbol{y=b_0+b_1\log(x)}}$) to the point $(2x,\boldsymbol{y^*=b_0+b_1\log(2x)})$.
 Now the impact of